 General Terms and Conditions

-THESE TERMS AND CONDITIONS APPLY TO ALL CUSTOMERS USING OUR PRODUCTS EXCEPT WHERE SPECIFIED BELOW.
+THESE TERMS AND CONDITIONS APPLY TO ALL CUSTOMERS USING OUR PRODUCTS, IN ADDITION TO THE CONTRACT SCHEDULE ACCEPTED BY THE CUSTOMER.
 BY ACCESSING AND USING OUR PRODUCTS YOU AGREE AS FOLLOWS:

 1. DEFINITIONS AND INTERPRETATIONS